melsem08/backend_games/README.md

 This project was created in order to improve my back-end coding skills during participation in Northcoders Bootcamp, using Express, Postgres and Jest.

 This project is an API that allows you to search through reviews of different board games.
-All of them contain useful information about different games both popular and lesser known, including game designer, review author, description of the game, image etc.
+All of them contain useful information about different games both popular and lesser known, including game designer, review author, description of the game, image, etc.

 This back-end project is used later in a front-end project named Games World Magazine, you can find it [here on Github](https://github.com/melsem08/frontend_games), or deployed version [here](https://nc-games-magazine.netlify.app/).